mig82/viskit/README.md

 Viskit is meant to be a **community project**, not part of the official Kony platform, and so it is **NOT supported by Kony in any way.**

+# Requirements

+This project makes heavy use of `async` functions so it requires Node 7.6 or higher.

 # Installation

 If you already have NPM installed all you have to do is open a command prompt and run: